One big splash into Portishead Marina, one giant leap for patients!

 This is your chance to experience an ‘at sea’ water rescue by four-legged furry hero and make a real difference to patients and families at the same time.
 The day is run by the incredible team at Newfound Friends and their well-trained and beautiful Newfoundland dogs, on behalf of The Forever Friends Appeal (we’ll be there as well to capture the action!).

-You can make a real difference and help patients and their families at the RUH by taking part in this truly exhilarating, once in a lifetime event.
 You will be suited up, taken out in the marina by boat and then asked to jump in, but don’t worry, it won’t be long before the Newfoundland dogs show off their amazing water-rescue skills and tow you safely back to the boat!
-Non swimmers are welcome (as life-jackets are worn).
+Non swimmers are welcome (as life-jackets are worn) and children over the age of 8 can participate with a guardian.
 All we ask is for a £30 registration fee to secure your place and for you to pledge to raise a minimum of £100 in sponsorship money to take part – we will help you with fundraising advice and ideas.
 All the money you raise will help us transform care for patients and their families at the RUH.

 About Newfoundland Dogs – “St Bernards of the sea”